nikitha0808/ResearX/README.md

 | Paper review (full `computer_use` mode, opt-in) | Reading figures, ablation tables, architecture diagrams as visual content for the verdict itself — useful where visual reading materially changes the score. |
 | Miro idea placement | Placing each sticky at the visual midpoint of its source paper circles.
 Looking at the canvas and clicking where a person would. |

-CU is **not** used for things APIs do better — arXiv search, the verdict text in default mode (text extraction is enough for the rubric), synthesis (pure language), Trello, Miro paper circles + connectors.
+CU is **not** used for things APIs do better — arXiv search, the verdict text in default mode (text extraction is enough for the rubric), cross pollinating ideas from paper (pure language), Trello, Miro paper circles + connectors.
 That separation is the system's design point.

 ### Idempotency

 - Paper circles, idea stickies, and connectors are all deduped per board.
 - State (`.state/miro_state.json`) tracks Miro item IDs and is validated against the live board on each run, so deletions you make manually don't corrupt state.
-- Connectors are checked against existing pairs before being drawn; re-runs don't stack lines.

-### Failure modes

-- One paper's review crashing doesn't kill the topic — wrapped in `try/except`, the bad paper is dropped and the loop continues.
-- The Miro CU phase falls back to REST silently if anything goes sideways (set `MIRO_FALLBACK_TO_REST=0` to opt out).
-- Figure extraction returning `None` just means the Trello card has no cover image; everything else still posts.
+## Limitations & next steps

+**Known limitations**

+- **Miro CU sticky placement fails ~10% of the time** on dense boards — Sidekick popup, coordinate drift after auto-pan, missed double-click.
+The pipeline silently falls back to REST placement at the layout-computed convergence point, so the board still completes, but the visual narrative ("agent picks the spot") loses fidelity for that idea.
+While there are existing functions to retrieve the agent from these failure modes, using OPUS shows are tremendous improvement in the ideaboarding task.
+- **`find_figures` occasionally picks the wrong figure** when Figure 1 is a teaser plot and the real architecture is Figure 2.
+The fallback is a page-1 render, which usually still shows what the reader needs.
+- **Pipeline-mode review latency is bursty.** A single Claude call with 8 viewport screenshots takes 30-120 s on Sonnet, longer on Opus + Bedrock cross-region.
+The current log doesn't break out per-stage time, so a slow stage feels like a hang.
+- **No automated tests.** Verification is "did the run end with a board?".
+The pure functions (`compute_layout`, `cost_from_usage`, `arxiv_pdf_url`) are obvious targets for a smoke pytest suite.

+**Next steps (in priority order)**

+This system can be improved a lot!
+I'm listing down a few immediate possibilities.

+- **Pre-filter Research Papers**: An additional stage where extremely unworthy papers can be filtered using simpler techniques.
+- **Cross domain Ideaboards**: The present setup only ideates within a topic while a lot of innovation can be added by combining different topics.
+- **Improved reliable scaling**: cost effective scaling for constructing large boards with more than 10 papers.
+- **Human in the loop**: Shared trello boards and researchers being in the loop for ideation would be very cool.